leooladimu/web-module-project-lifecycle/README.md

 - Use ComponentDidUpdate to make an API call

 ## Introduction
 In this project you will build an application that allows for github user and follower information to be retrieved and displayed within custom made DOM.
-You application should do the following:
+Your application should do the following:
 - Hold both the current user, user and follower state within the App.js component.
 - Load the current user state into the user state on mount.
 - Load the current user's followers into state when the current user state is updated.